Why choose a ESE Paraton@ir® lightning rod for your lightning protection?

 Smart connectivity with Contact@ir: an innovation LPS France

-In the era of Industry 4.0, lightning protection should no longer be an isolated "black box."
+In particular, in the era of Industry 4.0, lightning protection must no longer be an isolated "black box."
 We have developed the Contact@irsystem to transform the lightning rod into a communicating device, capable of providing crucial information in real time.

 Continuous monitoring and instant alerts for your protection system